Quick Answer

 Best Overall: Peak Saunas Everest (2-Person)

-- Full-spectrum IR (near + mid + far) as standard
+- Full-spectrum IR (near + mid + far) standard

 - Smart WiFi app control